-- Award represents the estimated shares to be paid out under the Performance Share Program component of the 2010 LTIC Plan.
-Awards may be increased up to 200% of target or decreased to zero depending on Piedmont's TSR performance.
-One-sixth of the award is eligible to be earned based on Piedmont's 2010 TSR performance; up to 50% of the award, cumulatively can be earned based on Piedmont's two year TSR performance; and up to 100% of the award, cumulatively, can be earned based on Piedmont's three year TSR performance.
-Shares included in the table represent the shares available for award as of December 31, 2012 based on Piedmont's actual relative cumulative TSR performance for the period February 10, 2010 to December 31, 2012.
-Actual awards to be paid to NEOs will be determined in 2013 and any shares awarded will vest immediately upon issuance. - (3) Awards vest 33.33% per year on the anniversary of the grant date. - (4) Award represents the estimated shares to be paid out under the Performance Share Program component of the 2011 LTIC Plan.
-Awards may be increased up to 200% of target or decreased to zero depending on Piedmont's TSR performance over the three years ending December 31, 2013.
-Shares included in the table represent the shares available for award as of December 31, 2012 based on Piedmont's actual relative TSR performance for the two year period ended December 31, 2012.
-Actual awards to be paid to NEOs will be determined during 2014 and any shares awarded will vest immediately upon issuance. - Award represents the estimated shares to be paid out under the Performance Share Program component of the 2012 LTIC Plan.
-Awards may be increased up to 200% of target or decreased to zero depending on Piedmont's TSR performance over the three years ending December 31, 2014.
-Shares included in the table represent the shares available for award as of December 31, 2012 based on Piedmont's actual relative TSR performance for the year ended December 31, 2012.
-Actual awards to be paid to NEOs will be determined during 2015 and any shares awarded will vest immediately upon issuance. - Market value of unearned shares is based on Piedmont's closing stock price as of December 31, 2012 of \$18.05 per share, plus \$1.43 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (7) Market value of unearned shares is based on Piedmont's closing stock price as of December 31, 2012 of \$18.05 per share, plus \$.60 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - Market value of unearned shares is based on Piedmont's closing stock price as of December 31, 2012 of \$18.05 per share, plus \$.20 per share of dividend equivalent rights that vest upon vesting of the underlying shares.
+Based on Piedmont's actual relative TSR performance for the three year period ended December 31, 2013, as of December 31, 2013, we had not achieved the threshold for performance for any shares to be paid out under the Performance Share Program component of the 2011 LTIC Plan

+Based on Piedmont's actual relative TSR performance for the two year period ended December 31, 2013, we had not achieved the threshold for performance for any shares to be paid out under the Performance Share Program component of the 2012 LTIC Plan.
+Actual awards to be paid to NEOs will be determined during 2015 based on Piedmont's actual relative TSR performance for the three year period ended December 31, 2014 and any shares awarded will vest immediately upon issuance.

+Based on Piedmont's actual relative TSR performance for the year ended December 31, 2013, we had not achieved the threshold for performance for any shares to be paid out under the Performance Share Program component of the 2013 LTIC Plan.
+Actual awards to be paid to NEOs will be

+- determined during 2016 based on Piedmont's actual relative TSR performance for the three year period ended December 31, 2015 and any shares awarded will vest immediately upon issuance. - (5) Market value of unearmed shares is based on our closing stock price as of December 31, 2013 of \$16.52 per share, plus \$2.23 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - Market value of unearned shares is based on our closing stock price as of December 31, 2013 of \$16.52 per share, plus \$1.40 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - (7) Market value of unearned shares is based on our closing stock price as of December 31, 2013 of \$16.52 per share, plus \$.60 per share of dividend equivalent rights that vest upon vesting of the underlying shares. - Market value of unearned shares is based on our closing stock price as of December 31, 2013 of \$16.52 per share, plus \$1.00 per share of dividend equivalent rights that vest upon vesting of the underlying shares.